grafana/writers-toolkit/docs/static/templates/tutorial-template.md

 ---
-title: Perform the tutorial
+title: Complete the tutorial
-menuTitle: Perform the tutorial
+menuTitle: Complete the tutorial
 description: Use this template to write a tutorial.
 aliases:
   - /docs/writers-toolkit/latest/templates/tutorial-template